Questions or need a hand booking?Call us at +91 92922 48809

 Sherin Stephen

-·12 May 2026·5 min read
+·11 June 2026·5 min read

 1. The Only Triple Confluence in South Kerala

 Most Kerala boating destinations offer either river water or backwater lagoon.
-Poovar offers three distinct water environments within a single journey: the Neyyar River (freshwater), the Poovar backwater lagoon (brackish), and the Arabian Sea (saltwater).
+Poovar boating offers three distinct water environments within a single journey: the Neyyar River (freshwater), the Poovar backwater lagoon (brackish), and the Arabian Sea (saltwater).
 The boat physically passes through all three within 90 minutes.

 This triple-water geography is not a tourism marketing concept.
 It is a verifiable geographic feature.
 The Neyyar River's descent from the Western Ghats meets the flat coastal plain at Poovar, fans into a protected estuary, and meets the sea.
 Three water types.
 One journey.